HEALING FROM PAIN. HEALING FOR LIFE.

 Conceptualizing pain as an object or an experience, rather than something that we are subjected to, gives us the power to change how it affects us.

-So you’re active and have changed the way you view and experience pain — now what?
 Work conditioning and aftercare are equally important steps to ensuring you are able to get back to work and that your progress is sustainable.

 Our work conditioning program will support you in developing the strength and skills you need to perform your job duties and get you back to work — to your full potential.